 Welcome to the home of Cara Martin's speculative fiction.
-Cara's early influences include the original Planet of the Apes movie, The Twilight Zone (1959-64) reruns, John Wyndham novels, The Ghosts by Antonia Barber and every ghost story collection she could get her hands on as a child.
+Cara's early influences include the original Planet of the Apes movie, reruns of The Twilight Zone (1959-64), John Wyndham novels, The Ghosts by Antonia Barber and every ghost story collection she could get her hands on as a child.

 A teenage love of scary movies—The Entity, The Amityville Horror, The Omen trilogy, An American Werewolf in London, Ghost Story (1981)—has never left her.
 She's equally fascinated by time travel, artificial intelligence, and the dreams and fears that fuel us.
 All of these things are at the heart of her speculative work.